 |Injured toe||Severe||£12,900 to £29,770||These injuries begin with simple fractures possible exacerbation of an existing condition, crush or multiple fractures to crushing injuries leading to amputation.|

 |Injured ankle||Moderate||£12,900 to £24,950||Fractures, ligamentous tears and the like which give rise to less serious disabilities.|

 |Injured foot||Moderate||£12,900 to £23,460||Displaced metatarsal fractures resulting in permanent deformity to injuries that will result in traumatic arthritis or the risk of future arthritis.|

 |Injured leg||Simple fracture of a femur||£8,550 to £13,210||Injuries including simple fractures to the femur bone.|

 No Win No Fee Claims Procedure After An Accidents At Work

-If you are still wondering what to after an accident at work and how to fund your claim we can help.
+If you are wondering how to fund your claim, we can help.
 We can provide you with a solicitor under a No Win No Fee agreement.
 Your solicitor won’t ask you to pay a fee to start handling your claim for you.
 They also won’t expect to be paid a fee while your claim is being processed.
 However, if the solicitor does process your claim successfully, they will deduct their fee automatically from any compensation they receive for you.
 If they don’t manage to secure you any compensation, they won’t expect you to pay any fee at all.